MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 ![Create Branch](https://github.com/MTechMobileDevelopment/MTech-Extra-Lessons/blob/GitLesson/Git/Resources/CreateBranch.png)

 It is good practice to have multiple branches.
-For an app that is on the App Store it is common to have the master branch have the code that is in development.
+For an app that is on the App Store it is common to have the master branch have the code that is in live on the App Store.
 A develop branch is commonly created to seperate what you are working on with what is in production.
 This enables developers to work in an environment where they do not need to worry about breaking code that is in production.
 Once code is tested on the develop branch it is merged into the master branch and put into production.

 Another benefit to having branches is for collaboration.
 Later in the lesson you will learn about merge conflicts.
 When you and another person are working on the same project, you don't want to be changing the same lines of code.
-To do this it is best to create seperate branches to work on.
+To do this it is best to create seperate branches to work on your features.

 ## How Git interacts with Github ##